 Despite all of the buzz about machine learning and AI, it’s still relatively rare to see concrete examples of practical machine learning in action, much less driving real business outcomes.

 This is not to say that progress isn’t being made.
 One of the most intriguing aspects of machine learning is that the algorithms are in a state of constant adjustment.
 In a retail setting, this means that a machine learning system becomes better at predicting customer behavior with every data point it collects; it lives in a perpetual state of trendspotting.
-When used to its potential, machine learning gives every single customer interaction the power to provide insight across an entire customer base.Since the launch of Ada, our machine learning suite for real-world marketing applications, we’ve received a ton of interest from customers in putting it to use.
+When used to its potential, machine learning gives every single customer interaction the power to provide insight across an entire customer base.our machine learning suite for real-world marketing applications, we’ve received a ton of interest from customers in putting it to use.
 Today, we’re sharing a new example of Ada in action.

 In the notoriously fickle world of retail banking, one customer is working with us to develop five concrete models for machine learning that drive concrete business outcomes and deliver ROI.
 While these models rely on advanced technology, the applications are intuitive and the value is clear: